 The gorgeous fishing town of San Felipe is also home to the great Club de Pesca RV Park and they’re waiting for you to book your stay.
 You have a few different sites to choose from, all right on the beach.
-If you like your creature comforts you can hook up to a site offering full utilities with your choice of 20, 30 or 50 amp electric or if you just want to enjoy the scenery you can get a dry-camping site for only 12 dollars a night.
+If you like your creature comforts you can hook up to a site offering full utilities with your choice of 20, 30 or 50 amp electric or if you just want to enjoy the scenery you can get a dry-camping site for less money.
 Other amenities at Club de Pesca include bathrooms, showers, a general store, wireless internet access, and 24 hours onsite security.

 If you want a great place to stay and a way to give back to a local community, Rancho Sordo Mudo is likely your best bet.
 This is not like other RV parks on our list as Rancho Sordo Mudo is predominantly a charitable school for deaf children in Baja California.
 Proceeds from their RV park go straight into helping the school out.
 You won’t be blown away by the amenities at Rancho Sordo Mudo, but the RV park does have full utility hookups as well as showers and bathrooms.
 The sites are level and are surrounded by olive and palm trees to give the whole park a quaint, relaxed atmosphere.